stride3d/stride-docs/en/manual/scripts/types-of-script.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

-There are three main types of script in Xenko: **startup scripts**, **synchronous scripts**, and **asynchronous scripts**.
+There are three main types of script in Stride: **startup scripts**, **synchronous scripts**, and **asynchronous scripts**.

 When you write your script, inherit from the type of script with the behavior that best fits your needs.

 ## Startup scripts

 Startup scripts only run when they are added or removed at runtime.
 They're mostly used to initialize game elements (eg spawning characters) and destroy them when the scene is unloaded.
-They have a [Start](xref:Xenko.Engine.StartupScript.Start) method for initialization and a [Cancel](xref:Xenko.Engine.ScriptComponent.Cancel) method.
+They have a [Start](xref:Stride.Engine.StartupScript.Start) method for initialization and a [Cancel](xref:Stride.Engine.ScriptComponent.Cancel) method.
 You can override either method if you need to.

 Example: